narwhalacademy/zebra-crossing/README.md

     - [Microsoft](https://support.microsoft.com/en-us/account-billing/check-the-recent-sign-in-activity-for-your-microsoft-account-5b3cfb8e-70b3-2bd6-9a56-a50177863357)
 - **Remove access to your authenticator app on the lost device** (if you use an app that supports multiple devices).
   - Instructions for:
+    - Ente Auth: `Settings → Security → View active sessions`, and then tap on one to terminate it.
     - [Authy](https://help.twilio.com/articles/19753662574363)
 - **Remove access to your password manager on the lost device** in the same way.
   - Instructions for: